-‘Put it down’ is a single from her upcoming album ‘It’s Just What I like’ featuring Mister Goldfinger aka Ray Angry.
+‘Put it down’ is a single from her album ‘It’s Just What I like’ featuring Mister Goldfinger aka Ray Angry.
 Angry has worked with the best in jazz, R&B, and hip-hop and regularly plays on Jimmy Fallon with The Roots.
 The track was both written and produced by Zoe K and recorded in New Orleans with some of New Orleans greatest mainstays such as Mike Bass (Trombone Shorty) and Raja Kassis (Antibalas).
+Put It Down is currently number #4 in the most requested tracks for AMRAP Regional Charts.

 Zoe K is a powerful force on the Australian music scene with a remarkable voice that pays tribute to the bygone greats of soul, jazz and blues.
 With a new album recorded and produced with some of New Orleans’s greatest mainstays, Zoe K’s new offering is sure to be a welcome dose of old school substance and style in Australia's already rich, though often manufactured, musical landscape.
 In between her time in New Orleans, Zoe has also performed shows at the Howlin Wolf New Orleans and also was recently invited back to perform at the Rockwood Music Hall, New York, recruiting fans from across the globe on the way.